-- Method one treats the energy embodied in uranium as primary energy, thereby capturing the uranium Canada produces and then exports.
+- Primary energy production, including uranium —treats the energy embodied in uranium as primary energy, thereby capturing the uranium Canada produces and then exports.

-- Method two—also employed by the International Energy Agency (IEA), the U.S. EIA, and others—treats domestic electricity production from nuclear energy as primary energy.
+- Primary energy production, excluding uranium —also employed by the International Energy Agency (IEA) and the United States Energy Information Administration (U.S. EIA), —treats domestic electricity production from nuclear energy as primary energy.
 Uranium is energy dense and Canada exports most of its uranium production, which explains why the two methods produce such different results.

 Primary energy production by source